datasciencelabs/2016/index.md

 #### Lectures and Sections

 * Lectures are 8:30-10:20am on Mondays & Wednesdays in Kresge G2 in the Longwood campus.
-* All [lectures will be posted here](http://datasciencelabs.github.io/2016/pages/lectures.html) and should be available 24 hours after meeting time.
 * We will be using R for all programming assignments and projects.

 #### Instructors